Current employer: Greytown Dental Practice

 Inspired by this story?

 For more information about studying dental surgery, please visit our BDS Dental Surgery course page.
-For more information about our range of courses within the Plymouth University Schools of Medicine and Dentistry, including BSc (Hons) Dental Therapy and Hygiene, please visit the school page.
+For more information about our range of courses within the the University of Plymouth Faculty of Medicine and Dentistry, including BSc (Hons) Dental Therapy and Hygiene, please visit the school page.

 Want to find similar alumni?

-If you would like to find out what other alumni from Plymouth University Schools of Medicine and Dentistry are currently doing, please visit the medicine and dentistry interest area.
+If you would like to find out what other alumni from the University of Plymouth Faculty of Medicine and Dentistry are currently doing, please visit the medicine and dentistry interest area.